-All Grade 9 students go through the Exploratory Program.
-Please see page 8 for more detail.
+All Grade 9 students participate in the Exploratory Program.
 Students deciding to enter the field of plumbing and heating will be introduced to the basics of safety and sanitation, as well as the use and care of hand tools, power tools and stationary equipment.
 The students will use basic math computations and measurements necessary to calculate necessary plumbing materials and piping.
 Students will be introduced to the plumbing and mechanical codes and demonstrate basic-level skills in soldering, using basic solvents and steel piping techniques.
 Technology-related mathematics, reading, writing, vocabulary, blueprint reading and science are integrated throughout the curriculum.